Places to Visit in Srirangam Temple Tamil Nadu India

 *According to the situation a times can be changed

 *During the festival time Koil timings are change

 About Srirangam City Tamil Nadu India

 Srirangam City is about 600 acres island town.
 The temple of Sri Rangam occupies an area of about 156 acres and it is the largest temple in India.
 It is the fore most temples in 108 Divya Desams.
-It is about 7 km from Trichy and 325km from Chennai.
+Sri Rangam is about 7 km from Trichy and 325km from Chennai.
 Srirangam to Trichy airport is about 13km.

 A Garden which grows mangoes is also here.
 The name of that is “Thatha Chariyar Gardens”.
 They export tons of mangoes every year.
 There are totally five matriculation schools, Three Government aided schools and six primary schools providing an excellent education.
 Sri Rangam city is famous for Residential apartments.
 There are more than five hundred apartments in this place.